smover/arch_comp_hydi/README.md

+*WARNING* the description of the benchmarks in this branch is still not complete.
+Use the master branch!
+Each benchmark will contain a description and, for each instance of the benchmark, a version in spaceex and hydi format.

 # Shared benchmarks for the ARCH competition

 The repository contains the definition of the benchmarks proposed for the ARCH competition.